 spores, they will grow in the baby's body and produce the toxin.
 Unlike adults and older children, infants become sick from toxin produced by bacteria growing in their own intestines.
 Honey is a prime source of infant botulism.
 Other sources include soil and dust.

 A wound can become infected with the bacteria, but this is rare in the United States.
 The toxin then travels to other parts of the body through the bloodstream.

 In some cases, the source of the bacteria is unknown.

 is also a potential bioterrorism agent.

-Factors that increase your chance of getting botulism include: Eating improperly preserved, cooked, or canned foodsFor infants, consuming honeyUsing IV drugs or a dirty wound—rare
+Factors that increase your chance of botulism include: Eating improperly preserved, cooked, or canned foodsFor infants, consuming honeyRarely, a dirty wound or IV drugs use

 Symptoms begin in the face and eyes, and progress down both sides of the body.
 If left untreated, muscles in the arms, legs, and torso, as well as those used in breathing become unable to move.
 Death can occur.

 Symptoms can range from mild to severe and include: